 Rally Fees - Bureaucratic headaches...some taken care of.

 In a past life, customs, immigration and police dealings were daily affair.
-The rally entry fees help navigate all the bureaucratic red-tape in .
+The rally entry fees help navigate all the bureaucratic red-tape.

 While the onus of planning belongs to the captain, the organisers certainly put a huge amount of work into preparation.
 This starts months out with guides on yacht preparation down to passage information pre departure and even during the rally.
 We have found this a great tool.